pragma-turner/tavernsandtales/_posts/2024-02-13-season-2-session-5.md

 The adventurers are eager to get started on their quest, but their stomachs get the better of them and they head into **Dinkleberger's Fine Treats** to purchase some authentic gnomish delicatessen.
 They find an array of wondrous pastries, but are only able to stomach the cost of some discount **Funkleberry Danishes**, which have an incredibly strong odor.

 They make their way over to the Apiary, bypassing **Firebrand's Flatbreads**, to the great chagrin of its proprietor - Pete Zah IX.
 They enter **Stoutheart's Apiary**, and are greeted by the eponymous dwarf.
 He showcases his wares, which are both tasty and medicinal, and shows the party the myriad of bee colonies he keeps in the back half of his shop.
 The party pools their money together to purchase a **BumbleZilla Larvea**, hoping that one day it can serve as a mount for **Fen**.
-Meanwhile, Sixela befriends Zzzerg, the queen of Stoutheart's biggest colony, by offering her a Funkleberry Danish.
+Meanwhile, **Sixela** befriends Zzzerg, the queen of Stoutheart's biggest colony, by offering her a Funkleberry Danish.
 Zzzerg spits up a weeks worth of royal jelly for the party to use to feed their new larvea.

 ### The Gilded Gutter

 The party makes their way to Cat Folley Alley, where Stallenor's residence is.
 They pass into **Goldspire**, AKA **The Gilded Gutter**, and are immediately appalled by the muddy streets which stink of night soil and the buildings which seem to be just a good push away from falling over.

-They are approached by a beggar with a serious cough.
-Fen determines that this beggar has a condition which will turn him into a Zombie by the end of the day if he is not treated.
+They are approached by a beggar with a serious cough. **Fen** determines that this beggar has a condition which will turn him into a Zombie by the end of the day if he is not treated.
 Unfortunately, the party is unsure how to help the man and they have no coin to offer.
 They give him a Funkleberry danish and continue on their quest.

 ### Cat Folley Alley

-Having arrived at the alley, Sixela decides to wildshape into a cat and scout ahead.
+Having arrived at the alley, **Sixela** decides to wildshape into a cat and scout ahead.
 She spots someone hidden in a pile of trash, and a goblin who seems to be watching the trash-pile.
 She prowls over to Stallenor's front door and sticks her paw in the mail slot, only to morph back into her humanoid shape when her paw is stabbed with a dagger!

 A pair of beady eyes peer out of the mailbox at the druid on the doorstep.

 "No visitor!"
-The creature shouts in broken common.
-Sixela is immediately motivated to befriend this creature, and after passing several of her Funkleberry danishes throught the mail-slot, the creature agrees to let her in through the window above.
+The creature shouts in broken common. **Sixela** is immediately motivated to befriend this creature, and after passing several of her Funkleberry danishes throught the mail-slot, the creature agrees to let her in through the window above.

-Meanwhile; Fen, Heimer, and Grizz meander into the alleyway, trying to look casual.
-Heimer uses his extendo arm (_Mage Hand)_ to yank the rubbish off of the trash guy, exposing him!
-The Rubbish Rascal immediately pops up, yelling "Hail Kymar!" and rushes the party members, only to be immediately knocked out by Heimer.
+Meanwhile; Fen, Heimer, and **Grizz** meander into the alleyway, trying to look casual. **Heimer** uses his extendo arm (_Mage Hand)_ to yank the rubbish off of the trash guy, exposing him!
+The Rubbish Rascal immediately pops up, yelling "Hail Kymar!" and rushes the party members, only to be immediately knocked out by **Heimer**.
 The clumsy fellow suffers a lethal head-bonk as he hits the ground, sending a flask of alchemists' fire flying.

 ---
 # The Underdark <a name="underdark"/>